ntrappe/cse110-w21-group33/admin/misc/rules/rules.md

 2. If a team member is being disrespectful towards another: <br/>
 (a) if that individual is a member, then the team agrees that that person's group leader should meet with them 1:1 to discuss the issue and steps to move forward. <br/>
 (b) if that individual is a leader, then the team agrees to replace them. <br/>
-3. If a team member is failing to meet code, github, or documentation standards, the team agrees to do X. <br/>
+3. If a team member is failing to meet code, github, or documentation standards: <br/>
 (a) if that individual is a member, then the team agrees that that person's group leader should meet with them 1:1 to discuss the issue and steps to move forward. <br/>
 (b) if that individual is a leader, then the team agrees to replace them. <br/>
 4. If a team member is unresponsive or not keeping in touch, then the team agrees to meet and discuss whether an alternate form of communication is better.
 Otherwise, they will be reported to the TA.